hdShang/arxiv-daily/docs/cs-CV/2025-06-30/papers/250624086v3-motiongpt3-human-motion-as-a-second-modality.md

 ---
 layout: default
-title: MotionGPT3: Human Motion as a Second Modality
+title: "MotionGPT3: Human Motion as a Second Modality"
 ---

 # MotionGPT3: Human Motion as a Second Modality